rsyncOSX/mydocsy/content/en/docs/_index.md

 {{< alert color="warning" >}}

-Always verify by an estimate run, a `--dry-run` to verify the task.
+Always verify, by `--dry-run` which is an estimation run,  the result of a new task before executing it.
+After adding the task, in the *Add and update task* view, select the task and then select the `checker flag` for an estimation run.

 {{< /alert >}}